Rick Flag: Rick Flag Jr.

-Rick Flag Jr. was then tapped by the government to lead the new Suicide Squad as formed by Amanda Waller, a role he reluctantly assumed.
-Immediately, Rick showed signs of instability, which were worsened when Karin Grace became the team's medic.
-Flag hated working with the criminals under his command, and resented the notion that he and Deadshot were alike in any way.
+Rick Flag Jr. is hired to lead Amanda Waller's Suicide Squad, a role he reluctantly assumed.
+Immediately, Flag showed signs of instability, which are worsened when Karin Grace became the team's medic.
+Flag hates working with the criminals under his command.
+After U.S. Senator Cray threatens to reveal the existence of the Suicide Squad to the public, Flag sets out to assassinate him.
+However, Deadshot finds Flag and Cray, killing Cray.